Last updated: 9 May 2023

-Timeframe for giving marriage notice Click to get info
+Timeframe for giving notice

 If both of you are British or EU citizens you must give notice at least 28 days before the ceremony.
 This should be in the borough that each of you live in, and you do not need to attend the appointment together.